RogerSelwyn/O365-HomeAssistant/docs/sensor.md

 ```

 ## Auto Reply Sensor
-Eventually this will show the current auto_reply settings, however at this time this functionality is awaiting release at the back-end.

-The sensor does support the services for enabling and disabling auto-reply.
+Shows the current auto reply settings for your account.
+Supports the enabling and disabling of auto reply.
+Note that all attributes are displayed even if auto reply is disabled for reference purposes.